sgpinkus/jekyll-bootstrap-structure/README.md

 Provides a scaffold for a HTML site based on [bootstrap's](https://getbootstrap.com/docs/3.3/) [grid system](https://getbootstrap.com/docs/3.3/css/#grid) and bootstrap framework in general.
 See [Layout](#layout).

 # Installation
 There is two ways to install jekyll themes: 1.
 Clone the repo and add start adding your content to a fork.
 2. Install as a jekyll ruby gem.
-Following only covers the former method ...
+Following only covers the former method on Linux ...

 ### Install Jekyll
 ```
-sudo apt-get install ruby-full build-essential zlib1g-dev
+sudo apt-get install ruby-full build-essential zlib1g-dev npm
 echo >>~/.bashrc <<EOF
 # Install Ruby Gems to ~/local/gems
 export GEM_HOME="$HOME/local/gems"